georgegognadze/awesome-resources/README.md

 + <a href="https://www.robomindacademy.com/" target="_blank"> RoboMind Academy </a>  By programming a virtual robot, the student is introduced to logic, automation and technology.
 Available as an online educator-friendly platform that can be used with students aged 8 years or older.
 + <a href="https://www.allcancode.com/" target="_blank"> Run Marco </a> An adventure game for kids that teaches the basic of coding.
 Available as a browser game and an Android app.
 + <a href="https://www.playcodemonkey.com/" target="_blank"> CodeMonkey </a> CodeMonkey is a fun online game that teaches you how to code.
 In this free technology and STEM game, students learn about computer coding concepts like functions and loops by programming a monkey to find bananas!
 Real world programming language.
 Write code.
 Catch bananas.
 Save the world.
-+ <a href="https://blockly-games.appspot.com/" target="_blank"> Blockly </a> You can code!
-Build a simple computer application by programming “tag” blocks to reach your target – no typing required.
++ <a href="https://blockly-games.appspot.com/" target="_blank"> Blockly </a> Build a simple computer application by programming “tag” blocks to reach your target – no typing required.

 ####The Hour of Code